 If you’re in EHS Cop mode your job is about to be disrupted!
 A convergence of technologies is occurring that will have a profound impact on the future of our workplaces as EHS professionals and employees.
-Today I want to focus on three trends: cloud based Decision Support Systems, Learning Management Systems and Optical Object Tracking Systems.
+Today I want to focus on several trends: cloud based Safety Management Software, Learning Management Systems, Optical Object Tracking Systems and Wearable Sensors.
 I’ll give some detail on each below but the most important point I am making is that these technologies, and likely others to follow, are going to change our profession.
 You had better be ready for it!
 Of critical importance to us as practitioners is understanding how to take advantage of the new capabilities and how we add value after they enter the workplace.

 These technology tools will shortly be combined and utilized by organizations to obtain further efficiencies regarding time and labor (cost).
 Each of these tools will automate aspects of our current work tasks.
 Reporting, Inspecting/Observing and Training will be accomplished by computers.
 If these are the majority of the activities you are engaged in, you may be redundant.
 A fourth piece of technology pulls all this together into an easy to use interface.
 We know the technology as Siri, the iPhone app (further explanation below).
 Your boss will soon be asking his iPad how many recordables his plant has last year.

 Same old story right?
 Technology makes another type of job obsolete… Not quite.
 EHS, at it’s core, is about the human condition.
 The biggest impact on the human condition is, well, humans!
 Only a human can have a truly meaningful and maximally influential impact on another human.
 One of the sources from which I have been finding new directions about leading people is from management leadership thought leader Harold Jarche.
 In a recent blog post titled Some Useful Models, Mr. Jarche made the following thought provoking statement:

 Command and control will be replaced by influence and respect, in order to retain creative talent.